Death Stranding: Gameplay

-Death Stranding is an action game set in an open world, and includes asynchronous online functions.
+Death Stranding is an action-adventure game set in an open world, and includes asynchronous online functions.
 Kojima refers to Death Stranding as the first "strand game", an original genre characterized by the game's incorporation of social elements.
 Kojima compared this genre to how his earlier game Metal Gear—now considered a stealth game—was called an action game during its release because the stealth genre had not been established.

 The player controls Sam Bridges, a porter for a company known as BRIDGES.
 The player is tasked with delivering supply cargo to various isolated cities known as KNOTs, as well as isolated researchers and survivalists, while also connecting them to a communications system known as the Chiral Network.
-The player is evaluated by the company and recipients based on their performance (including via "likes" similar to social networks), including whether the cargo was delivered, and if it is intact among other factors.
+The player is evaluated by the company and recipients based on their performance (including via "likes" similar to social networks), including whether the cargo was delivered, and if it is intact, among other factors.
 These merits are, in turn, used to level up the player's statistics, such as stability and weight capacity, and increase their standing with individual locations and characters (which can improve rewards).
 How cargo is packed by the player, and the overall weight being carried, affect Sam's ability to navigate through the environments.

 The game extensively uses licensed music, most often from the bands Silent Poets and Low Roar, to score and enhance specific set-pieces and moments of traversal.
 When speaking on the use of music, Kojima said the music "would match this harsh but beautiful and pure environmental setting.
 I also felt somewhat of a connection to Low Roar and the game, the matching of Low Roar's acoustic but digital futuristic sound and the concept of Death Stranding."
-After the passing of Low Roar's front-man Ryan Karazija in 2022, Kojima said, "Without [Low Roar], Death Stranding would not have been born."
+After the death of Low Roar's frontman Ryan Karazija in 2022, Kojima said, "Without [Low Roar], Death Stranding would not have been born."